yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 From the hash ranges listed on the tablet-servers page at <http://localhost:7000/tablet-servers> and the [yb-admin](../../../admin/yb-admin/) output, you can determine that the row with `k1=1` whose hash code is `1210` resides on node `127.0.0.2`, as that node has the tablet containing the key range `[0x0000, 0x5554]`.

-## Failure Scenario 1
+## Failure of a Node after receiving a write

-In this example, you can see how a transaction completes when the node that has just received a [provisional write](../../../architecture/transactions/distributed-txns/#provisional-records) fails.
+During a transaction, when a row is updated, YugabyteDB sends the modified row (a.k.a [Provisional Records](../../../architecture/transactions/distributed-txns/#provisional-records)) to the node containing the row that is being modified.
+In this example, you can see how a transaction completes when the node that has just received a provisional write fails.
+As we have figured out that the row with `k1=1` is located on the node `127.0.0.2` (via [Identifying the row location](#identifing-the-location-of-a-row)), lets connect to node `127.0.0.3`.

 1. Connect to `127.0.0.3` using the following command: